-During the 2023-2024 academic year, students may be writing online and take-home tests and exams.
-Students will still have to register with Accommodated Testing Services to write with accommodations for these assessments.
+During the 2023-2024 academic year, ATS supported 30,192 accommodated tests and exams?

+Students writing online and take home exams still have to register with Accommodated Testing Services to write with accommodations for these assessments.

 How to register for quiz, term test, or final exam Accommodations